Pink Floyd: Live at Pompeii: Outtakes

 Due to the lack of time in filming, no tracks were filmed that were unreleased, but several alternative shots and outtakes were held in the Archives du Film du Bois D'Arcy near Paris.
 At some point, an employee of the owners, MHF Productions, decided this footage was of no value and incinerated all 548 cans of the original 35 mm negatives.
 Maben was particularly frustrated about the lack of additional shots for "One of These Days," which is primarily a Mason solo-piece in the released version.
-Mason recalls the reason for that is that the reel of film featuring the other members was lost attempting to assemble the original cut.
+Mason recalls the reason for this was that the reel of film featuring the other members was lost while attempting to assemble the original cut.